txt/plm19/doc/lisp1.md

 3
 4
 ```
+Not the use of recursion in the above.
+This gets hard if each recursive call builds up stack entries of function call blocks and local variables (which can be very bad for very deep recursion; e.g. `(for 0 10000000 #'print)`.
+So
+our ideal LISP systems comes with [tail call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization).

 For an even cooler example, see Norvig's [lis.py](http://norvig.com/lispy.html).
 This is a (non-standard) LISP
 implementation that is crazy short (100 lines of code) but the STUFF it can do